Proper proximality for various families of groups: Introduction and statements of main results

+\begin{thm} Let $G$ be a non-trivial group and $H$ a infinite group.
+Then $G\wr H$ is properly proximal if and only if $H$ is non-amenable. \end{thm}

+The above result in combination with Theorem \ref{BIP theorem} shows absence of weakly compact Cartan subalgebras in Bernoulli shift crossed products of non-amenable groups.
+This result is in the flavor of the well known open question (Problem III in \cite{Io18}) of whether such crossed products have unique Cartan subalgebra up to unitary conjugation.

+The proofs of the above two results use the double dual characterization of proper proximality to upgrade from proper proximality relative to certain malnormal subgroups.

-Our second main result is a complete classification for graph products of non-trivial groups.
+Our third main result is a complete classification for graph products of non-trivial groups.
 We provide the following algorithm to decide if a graph product of groups is properly proximal: